ralph27/the-flex-assignement/Documentation.md

 - **Calculation**: Mean of all review ratings (out of 10.0)
 - **Display**: One decimal precision (e.g., "9.4")
 - **Trend Indicator**: Shows percentage change vs. previous 30-day period
+- **Colors**:
+  - Green ↑ for positive trends
+  - Red ↓ for negative trends

 #### Total Reviews
 - **Count**: All reviews in the system